 Madeleine Brown is an actor and playwright who grew up between Peterborough, Ontario and Edinburgh, Scotland.

 As an actor Madeleine has appeared in countless plays in Toronto and on-screen in national commercials.
 She has received NOW Magazine Awards for Outstanding Ensemble and Individual Performance.
-Press have described Madeleine as “having the comedy chops of a lion” and “a startling ability to convey emotion and suggest a multitude of environments with the subtlest of gestures.”
+Press have described Madeleine as “having the comedy chops of a lion,” (Mooney on Theatre) and “a startling ability to convey emotion and suggest a multitude of environments with the subtlest of gestures,” (Mooney on Theatre).

-Training: University of Toronto Mississauga (Honours BA with High Distinction - Theatre and Drama Studies) as a Loran Scholar, Sheridan College (Diploma with High Honours - Acting), Second City Training Centre (Conservatory, Writing and Improv for Actors)
+Training: University of Toronto Mississauga (Honours BA with High Distinction - Theatre and Drama Studies) as a Loran Scholar, Sheridan College (Diploma with High Honours - Acting), Second City Training Centre (Stand-Up, Conservatory, Writing and Improv for Actors), CB Pro (Pro Stand-Up)